 - The Future of the Army Profession, Don Snider & Lloyd Matthew; includes Chapter 27: “McDonaldization in the U.S. Army: A Threat to the Profession,” Remi Hajjar & Morten Ender

-- Team of Teams, General (Ret) Stanley McChrystal
+- Team of Teams: New Rules of Engagement for a Complex World, General (Ret) Stanley McChrystal

 - Leading Change, John P. Kotter

 - What are other symptoms of the Army’s McDonaldized culture and how are they impacting effectiveness?

 - This post only regards the costs of a McDonaldized Army.
 Do you find benefits to it?
 Is there a balance?